|

 also successfully diversified into symphonic pop and an arrangement of his Saint

+theme reached number five in the UK Singles Chart.
 Astley served in the Second World War as a musician playing saxophone and clarinet for the troops.
 He married Hazel Balbirnie in 1945 who is the great aunt of Jason (de-Vaux) Balbirnie (who also recorded music and performed in the 1980s).
 Their eldest daughter Karen Astley married Pete Townshend of The Who, and their son Jon Astley produced and remastered The Who's reissues.
 Daughter Virginia Astley is a singer-songwriter.
+In

 the early 1950s Astley was arranging for Geraldo, and his song "I Never